Social constructionism is the process of creating social constructs.

 But the world does not have to be this way…

-By understanding this, there is an opportunity to say no, and to change the Social Constructs from what they are to what actually supports the health and wellbeing of all.
+By understanding this, there is an opportunity to say no, and to change the social constructs from what they are to what supports the health and wellbeing of all.

-In order to understand what new Social Constructs can support the wellbeing of all, we must go back to consider what is NOT Socially Constructed, and the Natural Order of those things.
+To understand what new social constructs can support the wellbeing of all, we must go back to consider what is NOT socially constructed, and the natural order of those things.

 Natural Order – What is NOT Socially Constructed?

-It include the existence of the Universe, solar systems, planets and planet Earth.
+It includes the existence of the Universe, solar systems, planets and planet Earth.

-In order to find the truth of who and what we are, we must re-connect to the Natural Orders and live aligned with the cycles of the seasons, the months, the weeks and the days.
+To find the truth of who and what we are, we must re-connect to the natural orders and live aligned with the cycles of the seasons, the months, the weeks and the days.

-We must learn to live gently on the surface of the Earth and integrate with the growth cycles of plants and animals, rather than clearing it to build Socially Constructed cities that support the Socially Constructed institutions of economic growth keep us trapped in Socially Constructed office cubicles working Socially Constructed jobs that just support the whole Socially Constructed cycle over and over.
+We must learn to live gently on the surface of the Earth and integrate with the growth cycles of plants and animals, rather than clearing it to build socially constructed cities that support the socially constructed institutions of economic growth that keep us trapped in socially constructed office cubicles working socially constructed jobs that just support the whole socially constructed cycle over and over.

-In order to discover the truth of who you really are, you must choose first to see the Social Constructs that do not serve the true you, and then step away and construct that which does.
+To discover the truth of who you are, you must choose first to see the social constructs that do not serve the true you, and then step away and construct that which does.

-It is only then, that you can truly start to see things for what they really are.
+It is only then, that you can truly start to see things for what they are.